MicrosoftDocs/appcenter-docs/docs/test-cloud/uitest/working-with-categorized-tests.md

 ```
 There are two ways to run UITests according to category:

-* `appcenter` &ndash; this is the [Command Line Interface](/appcenter/cli/index) for App Center.
+* `appcenter` - this is the [Command Line Interface](/appcenter/cli/index) for App Center.
-* `nunit-console.exe` &ndash; this is the command line runner for NUnit tests.
+* `nunit-console.exe` - this is the command line runner for NUnit tests.
 It is also used to run UITests locally.

 > [!NOTE]